openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 In the learner view of the assignment, each prompt appears above the field where learners enter their responses.
-For more information, see :ref:`learners:Steps in an Open Response Assessment`.
+For more information, see :ref:`learners: Steps in an Open Response Assessment`.

 .. _PA Rubric: